 The trigger on a crossbow is one of the best inventions and greatest part of the device.
 It’s far easier to release a bolt using a trigger than it is letting go of a traditional bow string.
 Traditional and compound archers have release devices that try to mimic the smooth release you can only achieve with a crossbow.

-Like triggers on firearms crossbow triggers can have specific weights.
-The trigger weight determines how much pressure you need to release the arrow.
+Like triggers on firearms, crossbow triggers can have specific weights.
+The trigger weight (or trigger pull) determines how much pressure you need to release the arrow.
 Too little weight and you’ve got a ‘hair trigger’ that can fire to soon and too heavy you’ve got a trigger that needs so much force to pull you it can throw off your aim.

-Reflex sights on a crossbow are normally something that you’d have to install aftermarket and are reserved for people wanting to acquire fast moving targets.
+Reflex sights (like a red dot sight) are normally something that you’d have to install aftermarket and are reserved for people wanting to acquire fast moving targets.
 We’ve taken a look at some good aftermarket crossbow scope options (including a good aftermarket red dot sight) in this piece.

 A good crossbow case is recommended.
 A knock on a compound crossbow can send the cams or limbs out of line.
 You’ll also do well to look for a bow that is either supplied with or has a compatible sling as this makes carrying them much easier, especially for any distance.